Prince Harry Will Host Party At Buckingham Palace For The First Time, Will Meghan Markle Attend?

 — Daily Mail U.K. (@DailyMailUK) May 7, 2017

-Reportedly, Meghan is also in town to attend the much talked about wedding of Pippa Middleton on May 20 as Prince Harry’s plus one.
+Reportedly, Meghan is also in town to attend the much talked-about wedding of Pippa Middleton on May 20 as Prince Harry’s plus one.
 Is she staying another 10 days for Prince Harry’s garden party?

 Unfortunately, an appearance by Meghan is highly unlikely.
 According to Hello Magazine, the Not Forgotten Association garden bash is known to be strictly for invited royals only.
-Only those who are engaged or married are allowed to be included in the guest list.
+Only those who are engaged or married are allowed on the guest list.

 However, it can be noted that Pippa Middleton’s wedding also had the same “no ring, no bring” rule.
-With Meghan attending the high profile wedding, royal watchers know that such policies can be bent for VIPs.
+With Meghan attending the high-profile wedding, royal watchers know that such policies can be bent for VIPs.

 The Not Forgotten Association is a charity that offers entertainment and recreational support for those who have served in the military.
-This cause is extra special for Prince Harry, as he was also a soldier before.
+This cause is extra special for Prince Harry, as he was also a soldier.
 The 32-year-old prince spent 10 years in the armed forces as an aircraft commander.
 He also served two tours in Afghanistan in 2007 and 2012.

-Though this will be the first time for Prince Harry to officially host a royal event at the Buckingham, he is no novice when it comes to organizing charities close to his heart.
-In 2014, Prince Harry founded the Invictus Games, a sports tournament for the wounded and disabled armed services personnel.
+Although this will be the first time for Prince Harry to officially host a royal event at the Buckingham, he is no novice when it comes to organizing charities close to his heart.
+In 2014, Prince Harry founded the Invictus Games, a sports tournament for wounded and disabled armed services personnel.
 The tournament has been held in various locations in the past years, including London and Orlando.
-This year, it is reportedly going to held in Toronto where, coincidentally, his girlfriend Meghan Markle is also based.
+This year, it is reportedly going to held in Toronto where, coincidentally, his girlfriend, Meghan Markle, is also based.

-Prince Harry and Meghan Markle met in Canada late last year, while he was promoting Invictus Games.
+Prince Harry and Meghan Markle met in Canada late last year while he was promoting Invictus Games.
 Since then, the two have been hounded by the press nonstop.
-In a rare move by a royal, Prince Harry released a public statement in November 2016, asking the media to respect their privacy.
+In a rare move by a royal, Prince Harry released a public statement in November of 2016, asking the media to respect their privacy.

 [Featured Image by Chris Jackson and Andrew Toth/Getty Images]